Ajith-Bondili/WatAI-journal_generator/README.md

    `pytest` will automatically discover and run all tests in the `tests/` directory.
 Ensure NLTK's `punkt` resource is downloaded as mentioned in the setup.

 This should provide a solid foundation for understanding and using your project!

+## Developer Notes & Reflections

+This section includes some thoughts and challenges encountered during the development of this journal generator.

+**Unique ID Generation:**
+Initially, I considered a simple global counter for unique IDs for the journal entries.
+However, I quickly realized this approach could lead to ID collisions if the script were run multiple times, as the counter would reset.
+The current solution uses a timestamp-based approach (`YYYYMMDD_HHMMSSffffff`) to generate unique filenames, which is far more robust for preventing overwrites.

+**LLM Choices & Local vs. API:**
+The journey with LLMs involved a few iterations:
+*   I started by looking into smaller, locally runnable models like Google's Flan-T5.
+*   Then, I explored popular models on Hugging Face, such as those from the `sharavsambuu` LLaMA fine-tunes, and later considered options like `deepseek-coder-6.7b-instruct`.
+*   The large size of more powerful models (like a 19B LLaMA variant) made local execution challenging and prompted thoughts of migrating to Google Colab for more GPU resources.
+*   Ultimately, for this project, I opted to use the Google Gemini API (specifically `gemini-1.5-flash-latest`).
+This proved to be a practical choice due to its ease of use, cost-effectiveness (with a generous free tier that's unlikely to be exhausted for typical use cases of this script), and strong generative capabilities without the overhead of local model management.

+**Controlling Average Word Count:**
+Getting an LLM to adhere strictly to an "average word count" is trickier than it sounds.
+LLMs process text in terms of *tokens*, not words, and don't have an innate concept of word counts in the same way humans do.
+*   Simply instructing the LLM to generate a certain number of words often yields approximate results.
+*   More advanced solutions could involve creating a multi-step "agent" where one part of the LLM generates text and another refines it for length, or using a reasoning model to "think" about the length.
+However, these approaches can significantly increase computational expense and API costs.
+*   The current solution takes a pragmatic approach: the prompt requests an *approximate* word count, and a post-generation utility function (`smart_truncate_text` in `utils.py`) is used.
+If the generated text's word count exceeds the target by more than a certain tolerance (e.g., 20%), it's truncated.
+If it's within a reasonable range (e.g., up to 20% over), it's considered acceptable.
+This balances output quality with simplicity and cost.